bduggan/termie/README.md

 - the ability to monitor or capture output
 - other `expect`-like functionality
 - controlled copy-and-paste operations into remote sessions
-- transfer of text files to a remote location

 ## Quick start